 Tetanus Vaccination

 There are different types of tetanus vaccines.
 According to the CDC, DTaP vaccines are given to young children, in combination with diphtheria, and pertussis and polio vaccines in their vaccination schedules.
 Tdap vaccines are recommended for preteens around 11-12 years old.
-Td or Tdap vaccine boosters are advised for adults every 10 years to maintain protection12.
+Td or Tdap vaccine boosters are advised for adults every 10 years to maintain protection.

 Measles, Mumps, and Rubella (MMR) Vaccine